 I have seen a few different recipes for the Pimm’s Cup.
 This is one of the most popular classics across the board that we make here.
 Pimm’s #1, fresh lemon juice and house-made ginger beer makes the difference in this one.

 Have to have this classic on the menu.
-Your choice of either pre or post prohibition style with rye whiskey or bourbon; muddled fruit or citrus peel.
-Up to you...enjoy!
+Your choice of either pre prohibition (orange peel) or post prohibition style (muddled orange and cherries) with rye whiskey or bourbon.
+Up to you…enjoy!

 This one is served on a large ice cube with an absinthe rinse.
 A bit of bourbon…well, a lot of bourbon, along with Amaro Nonino, honey and fresh lemon juice…delicious!